 • Not applicable.
-Facilities will be closed to interscholastic teams if we are in a remote instruction model.
+Facilities will be closed to teams if we are in a remote instruction model.

-Locker Rooms/Fitness Room/Gymnasiums
+Locker Rooms/Fitness Room

-In-person instruction with athletic participation allowed
+In person instruction with athletic participation allowed

 - Locker rooms will be used only for athletics and social distancing measures will be utilized.
-Lockers assigned will be separated by 6 feet or more. - Each team will have assigned times to use locker rooms and/or the fitness room. - Use floor markings (six feet with masks) to ensure social distancing due to exertion and forceful expulsion of breath.
-These can be tape or physical artifacts such as hula hoops or cones. - Utilize fitness room facilities but ensure 6-12 feet of social distancing depending on aerobic or anaerobic activities. - Maximize the use of outdoor activities whenever possible.
+Lockers assigned will be separated by 6 feet or more. - Each team will have assigned times to use them. - Use floor markings (nine feet or six feet with masks) to ensure social distancing due to exertion and forceful expulsion of breath.
+These can be tape or physical artifacts such as hula hoops. - Utilize fitness room facilities but ensure nine feet of social distancing. - Maximize use of outdoor activities whenever possible.